The Disregard of Timekeeping

-The Disregard of Timekeeping is the debut studio album by British/Canadian band Bonham, released in 1989.
+The Disregard of Timekeeping is the debut studio album by British/Canadian band Bonham, released on 6 July 1989, through WTG.
 It was produced by Bob Ezrin, who had previously worked with Alice Cooper, Pink Floyd, and Kiss; in addition to his usual production duties, he also co-wrote three of the tracks.
 The album features Trevor Rabin as a guest, who was the lead guitarist and songwriter with Yes from 1982 to 1994.

 "Wait For You" had a music video that was filmed at "Disney-MGM Studios' New York backlot".